brodady/backup-warden/readme.md

 1. Modify the backup_warden_config.json file with the necessary configuration settings.
 2. Ensure the directories specified in the watch_folder and backup_locations exist and have the appropriate permissions.
-3. Move the binary to your PC's startup folder (or wherever).

 ## Build